rameshv29/amazon-bedrock-agentcore-samples/02-use-cases/02-DB-performance-analyzer/README.md

 - Permissions to create parameters in AWS Systems Manager Parameter Store
 - Permissions to create and modify VPC security groups
 - Permissions to create Lambda functions with VPC configuration
+- Permissions to create VPC endpoints (if your Lambda functions need to access AWS services)

 ## Setup Instructions